Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment

 The values shown are easily deduced from the results presented in those tables.

-So for example for $O=150$ if we were to adopt this parallel approach then on termination after 300 seconds of elapsed time we would have (as compared to Cplex alone) better solutions for 15 instances and an improvement in average percentage deviation from 0\% to -6.61\%.
+So for example for $O=200$ if we were to adopt this parallel approach then on termination after 300 seconds of elapsed time we would have (as compared to Cplex alone) better solutions for 20 of the 30 instances in Table~\ref{table200h} and an improvement in average percentage deviation from 0\% to -10.36\%.
+In other words a reduction in overall rack usage of 10.36\%.
 This is clearly superior to any of the approaches applied individually.
-Moreover this again illustrates, in our view, the worth of our heuristics since these results would not be available unless we had our heuristics to run in parallel with Cplex alone.
+Even if we were to exclude Cplex alone from this comparison (so just run our three SPB and PIO heuristics in parallel) then on termination after 300 seconds of elapsed time we would have (as compared to Cplex alone) better solutions for 20 of the 30 instances in Table~\ref{table200h} and an improvement in average percentage deviation from 0\% to -9.38\% (so a reduction in overall rack usage of 9.38\%).
+This illustrates, in our view, the worth of our SPB and PIO heuristics since these results, improving upon the results obtained from Cplex alone, would not be achievable unless we had our heuristics to run in parallel.